DataDog/docker-dd-agent/README.md

   -v /sys/fs/cgroup/:/host/sys/fs/cgroup:ro \
   -e API_KEY={your_api_key_here} \
   -e DD_APM_ENABLED=true \
-  -p 8126:8126/tcp -p 7777:7777/tcp \
+  -p 8126:8126/tcp \
   datadog/docker-dd-agent
 ```

+Previous instructions required binding to port 7777.
-Port 7777 is a legacy port used by former client libraries and is being replaced by 8126.
+This is a legacy port used by former client libraries and has been replaced by 8126.
-For now, it is safer to expose both ports, unless you explicitly configure your
-client to use port 8126.
-Future client libraries will report to port 8126 by default.

 ### Tracing from other containers
 As with DogStatsD, traces can be submitted to the agent from other containers either